-The GTX 1650 Super is a very noteworthy graphics card – not because of any major new innovations or features, but simply because it offers very good value for your money.
+The GTX 1650 Super is quite a noteworthy graphics card — not because of any major innovations or features, but simply because it offers very good value for your money.

-Now, if you’re thinking about getting a GTX 1650 Super but aren’t quite sure which model to pick, here is our selection of the best GTX 1650 Super graphics cards for 2020!
+Now, if you’re thinking about getting a GTX 1650 Super but aren’t quite sure which model to pick, keep reading to check out our very own selection of the best GTX 1650 Super graphics cards for 2023!

 PNY GeForce GTX 1650 Super